Connecting DATEV with n8n: automatically archive Outlook attachments in DATEV DMS

 For critical workflows, an explicit item ID or a clean loop is sometimes more robust than a position-based merge.

-The most important node is Create a document.
+The most important DMS node is DATEV DMS - Create document.

 It uses the Klardaten Document Management node again: